canonical/assets.ubuntu.com/README.md

 ### Uploading assets via the command-line

-There exists an [asset-uploader project](https://github.com/ubuntudesign/asset-uploader) to with uploading assets from the command-line:
+The [asset-uploader project](https://github.com/ubuntudesign/asset-uploader) helps you upload assets from the command-line:

 ``` bash
 $ ./upload-asset.py  \